What are fast-growing shade trees, and what are the benefits of adding these to my yard?

 So, you’ve sold me… but where can I buy shade trees?
-Moon Valley Nurseries has some of the best shade trees around, following strict growing guidelines and sourced from only the best mother trees.
+Moon Valley Nurseries has some of the best shade trees around, following strict growing guidelines and all our trees are sourced from only our best mother trees.

 Trimming is an overall clean-up of the tree, cutting away branches and leaves that are getting slightly out of hand.

-Pruning, however, is greater concerned on the structure of the tree, removing branches and various other limbs of the tree to keep it up-right and growing healthily.
+Pruning, however, is more concerned with the structure of the tree, removing branches and various other limbs of the tree to keep it up-right and growing healthily.

 Generally, pruning a tree involves the following steps: